fhoedemakers/PicoSystem_InfoNes/README.md

-# InfoNes a NES emulator for the Pimoroni PicoSystem handheld
+# InfoNes a NES emulator for the Pimoroni PicoSystem RP2040 gaming handheld
+Now you can play Nintendo NES games on the [Pimoroni PicoSystem](https://shop.pimoroni.com/products/picosystem) RP2040 gaming handheld.

 This is a work in progress.

 - Colors are somewhat off
-- Audio has to be implemented
+- Sound has to be implemented

 ## Button maps